Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 Both R and RStudio are periodically updated and you may need to pay attention to the versions that you are running as most R packages have version dependency.
 To check your R version run the command “version”; to check your RStudio version go to “Help/About RStudio”.

-Currently, there is a known compatibility issue with the version of R and RStudio that NSS is providing.
+Currently, if you request RStudio, you may be given an older version (0.99.473).
+There is a known compatibility issue between R 3.3.2 and this version of RStudio that NSS is providing.
 This issue means the viewer panel (where interactive plots are displayed) does not work as it should and plots will only work when open as a new window.
+If this happens, you should request that the later version of RStudio is installed (1.0.136).

 ## R particularities
 ### Scripts